Graduate Programs and Courses

 AHS 6000 INTRODUCTION TO HEALTH SERVICES RESEARCH

 This course provides students an introduction and overview of Applied Health Services Research.
 It provides an overview of what we mean by health and health services, describes the broad research paradigms, the role of health research ethics and how these approaches fit into decision making in health.
+Determinants of Indigenous health will be also be discussed.

 HOURS OF CREDIT: 3